AdobeDocs/workfront.en/help/quicksilver/resource-mgmt/workload-balancer/manage-user-allocations-workload-balancer.md

 * The total Planned Hours for a project displays next to the Project Name on the left of the Workload Balancer.
 This represents the total of Planned Hours for all the tasks ```and issues``` listed under the project in the Workload Balancer and not all the Planned Hours of the project.
 * The amount of time allocated daily or weekly for all task and for all project displays only when you manually enable the Show allocations setting.
 For information about enabling settings in the Workload Balancer see [Navigate the Workload Balancer](../../resource-mgmt/workload-balancer/navigate-the-workload-balancer.md).

-## Modify user allocations
+## Modify user allocations {#modify-user-allocations}

 As part of assigning work to users, you can modify user allocations in the Workload Balancer to ensure that they are never overallocated, or to ensure an accurate balance of hours between your resources.
-For information about identifying whether a user is overallocated, see the section [User allocation overview](#overview) in this article.
+For information about identifying whether a user is overallocated, see the section [User allocation overview](#user-allocation-overview) in this article.

 1. Ensure you have tasks ```and issues``` assigned to users.
 For information about assigning work to users in the Workload Balancer see [Overview of assigning work in the Adobe Workfront Workload Balancer](../../resource-mgmt/workload-balancer/assign-work-in-workload-balancer.md).
 1. Go to the Workload Balancer .